-Yoga-inspired exercises are ideal for women who are thinking about getting pregnant or having trouble conceiving.
-They focus on three main health benefits: reducing stress, improving circulation and increasing flexibility (especially in the pelvic and hip area)—all fertility boosters that are key for baby making, not to mention having a comfortable pregnancy and healthy delivery.
+Yoga-inspired exercises are worth a try for women who are thinking about getting pregnant or having trouble conceiving.
+Although there is no exercise so far that has consistently been proven to improve fertility, doing yoga exercises can help with three main health benefits: reducing stress, improving circulation and increasing flexibility (especially in the pelvic and hip area).
+Having improved circulation, flexibility and stress levels can better prepare the body for having a baby, and perhaps even a more comfortable pregnancy and healthy delivery.
 Here, certified trainer and health-and-fitness expert Christine Bullock demonstrates a series of flow exercises that are great for both mind and body.
 (Remember to consult with your doctor before trying new moves if you have a medical condition.)

 These exercises can ease tension and help reduce stress and anxiety, which are all commonly linked to infertility.
 When you’re stressed, your body produces high levels of cortisol, a chemical that can negatively affect your reproductive health.
 Low-impact poses that focus on breathing and relaxation can help reduce cortisol levels and balance energy throughout the body.
 Do these exercises once or twice a day, or any time you feel stressed out or anxious.

 Uttana Shishosana (Extended Puppy Pose)